Japanese evacuation of Karafuto and the Kuril Islands: Karafuto

 During the Soviet assault on Maoka, on 20 August, a combined marine battalion and the 113th Infantry Brigade landed in Port Maoka (now Kholmsk).
 They were preceded by a group of scouts, landed secretly by a submarine, in the Maoka area to successfully complete their task.
 However, Japanese resistance was desperate, and the landing party had to fight particularly fiercely.
 Japanese fire set one of the coastguard vessels on fire, to which the Soviet response was intense naval bombardment of the city, causing more civilian deaths.

 The rest of the Japanese Maoka defenders retreated by Tei (now Polyakovo) and Futomato (now Chaplanovo) in Ikenohata county, between the mountains in the direction of Toyohara in order to make a last stand in the capital of the province or in Kawakami Sumiyama county for sustained guerrilla resistance.

 On 25 August, another 1,600 men landed in Otomari (now Korsakov).
 The Japanese garrison of 3,400 men laid down their arms with almost no resistance and surrendered.

 Some vessels of the last convoy, including civilian evacuees, had been sunk by Soviet submarines in the Aniva Gulf.
 Soviet Leninets-class submarine L-12 and L-19 sank two Japanese refugee transport ships Ogasawara Maru and Taito Maru also damaged No.2 Shinko Maru on 22 August.
-Over 2,400 civilian were killed.
+Over 2,400 civilians were killed.

 Kurils

 The rout of Japanese forces in Manchuria and Sakhalin created favorable conditions for invasion of the Kuril Islands.
 The key Japanese position was on Shumushu and Paramushiro Islands.
 On 18 August, two coast guard ships, the mine layer Okhotsk, four minesweepers, 17 transports and 16 special landing vessels with nearly 9,000 sailors, soldiers, and officers on board, approached Shumushu and Paramushiro to start the landing operation.
 The Japanese offered fierce resistance.
 Bloody battles took place in Shumushu and Paramushiro with varying success till 23 August when the Japanese garrison surrendered.

 By the end of August, all the northern Kurils were under the control of Soviet forces, including Uruppu Island.
 The Northern Pacific Flotilla occupied the rest of the islands to the south of Uruppu.
 Up to 60,000 Japanese officers and men were taken prisoner in the Kurils.
 The landing operation in the Kurils was the last of World War II.

-In the Kurils a similar pattern was repeated when Japanese civilians desperately retired from Shumushu and Paramushiro before the Soviet invasion (the Russians only sank one war vessel transporting some Japanese troops), but did not occur at the time in some islands such as Uruppu and South Kurils.
+In the Kurils a similar pattern was repeated when Japanese civilians fled from Shumushu and Paramushiro before the Soviet invasion (the Russians only sank one war vessel transporting some Japanese troops), but did not occur at the time in some islands such as Uruppu and South Kurils.
 In these cases, Russian troops arrived in aggressive form to expel local citizens and confiscate local property.